vmware/vic-product/installer/docs/design/ui-plugin-install.md

 - If a standalone go binary is provided, this should also be tested, though manual tests may be sufficient if automated tests would require excessive engineering effort.

+## Upgrade

+- Upgrading the VIC UI plugin is an uninstall operation followed by an install operation.
+- During normal deployment we may want to consider always attempting to remove any existing plugins so that the new version will be installed.
+- This functionality should also be provided by API.

+## Uninstall

+- A method to uninstall the plugin will be provided from the Getting Started Page.
+This may be colocated in the UI with the install option.
+- This functionality should also be provided by API.

 ## References

 - https://github.com/vmware/vic-product/issues/1432